Emil Rindell

 If you are interested in getting a kinematic movement/mechanism on models, it is required in IRONCAD, just like in all other 3D software*, that you place locked relationships in the form of constraints between the models.
 This is not something you spend time on in everyday work**, but is required to get movements in this way.

 We have developed a number of exercises that show how to do this.
-First out is a simple exercise with four parties that is already ready to test via a "Tutorial" and ready-made models in a catalog that you already have on your computer.
+First out is a simple exercise with four parts that is already ready to test via a "Tutorial" and ready-made models in a catalog that you already have on your computer.

 In this video, you will first test a finished model, then assemble it and add constraints between the parts, before finally driving it with an animation.